clojuredocs/guides/articles/language/collections_and_sequences.md

  * Collections in Clojure
  * Sequences in Clojure
+ * Core collection types
- * Key operations on sequences
+ * Key operations on collections and sequences
- * Sequence vs Seq
+ * Other topics related to collections and sequences

 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/3.0/">Creative Commons Attribution 3.0 Unported License</a>
 (including images & stylesheets).
 The source is available [on Github](https://github.com/clojuredocs/cds).